 Employment opportunities are limited in the Juncrock area.
 There is work available for employees of ODOT and the Forest Service.
 Logging and the work associated with timber harvest such as heavy equipment operation and post harvest activities are limited to the times harvest operations are actually occurring.
 There are individuals in Pine Grove who work for the local logging company.
 They can benefit from harvest activity in the dimidiate vicinity.
 Post harvest activity, slash piling, and tree planting, are done mainly with contractors.
 In recent years, the percentages of Hispanics working on these types of contracts have increased.
 Alternatives II, III, and IV would provide employment to woods workers at different levels and for varying lengths of time.
-The nearest operating mills are in Stevenson WA, Hermiston OR, and on the east side of the Cascades.
+The nearest operating mills are the Warm Springs Forest Products Mill, on the Warm Springs Reservation, and in Bingen & Stevenson, WA.
 These are the communities that would benefit from employment in the mills.
 The no action alternative would eliminate employment in both areas.